 One of the best means of getting students to bring their work-in-progress to the Writing Center is for faculty themselves to encourage them to do so (some professors require at least one visit; some give extra credit to students for using our services).
 When talking to your students about the UP Writing Center, you might keep in mind the following:

-Finally, as director of the Integrated Writing Program and the Writing Center, Molly Hiro is happy to be a point of contact on all writing-related matters this semester.
-Need insight on crafting better writing prompts?
+“As the director of the Writing Program and the Writing Center, I am happy to be a point of contact on all writing-related matters this semester,” says Molly Hiro, English.
+“Need insight on crafting better writing prompts?
 Resources for integrating writing instruction into your class-time?
 Help with language to use when evaluating student writing?
-Hiro may not have all the answers, but feel free to ask at email@example.com or x8031.
+I may not have all the answers, but feel free to try me!”